mihailthebuilder/jenkins-server-docker/README.md

 ssh -T git@github.com
 ```

-You may see a warning; check the RSA fingerprint matches that in the SSH key you generated, then enter `yes`.
+You'll probably see a warning; check the SSH key fingerprint matches that of [GitHub's](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints), then enter `yes`.
 You should now get a successful-authentication message.

 When setting up the pipeline, add the remote repo as a source using the `Git` option without any credentials.